Unfortunately, never before in history

 In the 60s, before the construction of the building, “from the small P+4 solitaires towards Avala, on the right side, there were no structures at all leading up to Budva,” recalls Jovović.
 That part of Budva was swampy, as indicated by its old name, Velja Voda, and by the childhood memories of the building’s residents.
 One resident5 remembers how he and his friends would play in the reeds and get punished by their parents for coming home covered in mud.
 The old Budva locals, who owned livestock, would bring their animals to drink at Velja Voda.
 To combat the swampy terrain, eucalyptus trees were planted throughout the area due to their high transpiration rate, which helped to dry out the land.

 The ground in that area had very poor load-bearing capacity, making it unsuitable for construction, according to the old residents of Budva.
 The land needed preparation to support the building, says Jovović.
-It was necessary to install piles reaching 20-30 meters deep into the soil, passing through the swampy, non-load-bearing layers to reach the stable ground.6
+They performed a soil replacement, preceded by a soil examination conducted by the Institute for Material Testing of Serbia.
+They removed the existing soil layers and brought in crushed stone, which they compacted, thus performing the soil replacement mechanically, he explains.6

 The building consists of three sections, with floors ranging from P+3 to P+4.
 It includes studios, one-bedroom, two-bedroom, and three-bedroom apartments, with sizes ranging as follows: 16-18 m², 45-47 m², 68-70 m², and 76-78 m².
 Two-bedroom apartments, designed for four-member families, are the most common and include a living room, kitchen, dining area, two bedrooms, and a bathroom.
 The bedrooms share terraces, allowing natural light, ventilation, and airflow from both sides of the apartment.
 The units are dual-oriented, offering more natural light and opportunities for natural ventilation.
 In the summer, the living area can be expanded by using the terrace, and the kitchen and dining area can be opened up for seasonal use.